Xandromus/giftastic/README.md

 # Arrested Development Gif Generator

-Week 6 Assignment: Create a gif generator using API and AJAX requests
+A gif generator using API and AJAX requests

 ## Description